Editor’s Notes: Red Wings 2022 NHL Draft class and ‘the process’

 Day two of the draft started off with Steve Yzerman addressing a big need — goaltender depth.
 He flipped a 3rd-round pick for a proven NHL goalie in Ville Husso.
 Detroit wasted no time in getting Husso signed to a three-year deal.
 Now they have a tandem of Alex Nedeljkovic and Ville Husso — that’s an underrated duo to have as your last line of defense.

 The Red Wings used both of their 2nd-round picks on shifty, speedy wingers out of the USHL and Russia.
 Dylan James (pick 40) is coming off a Clark Cup-winning season where he picked up USHL Rookie of the Year.
-Just 12 picks later, they picked up Dmitri Buchelnikov who absolutely lit the MHL on fire last season as the 2nd-best scorer (41 goals, 34 assists) in the MHL.
+Just 12 picks later, they picked up Dmitri Buchelnikov who absolutely lit the MHL on fire last season as the 2nd-best scorer (41 goals, 34 assists).
 Contrast that with former Red Wings 1st-rounder Evgeny Svechnikov, who never managed to eclipse 20 goals at the same level.
 Now I want to be clear; the MHL isn’t a tough league by any means, but the highlight reel speaks for itself.

 Russian prospects are a complicated thing right now given the current climate..
 So there’s some risk here but it’s pretty clear that the reward is about as high as it gets.
 If I were Yzerman, I’d waste no time in getting him over to North America if he hasn’t already.
 As for Dylan James — he’s committed to play hockey and the University of North Dakota.
 The NCHC is a meat-grinder conference in the college hockey world (he will also get a chance to play against some future teammates playing at Denver).
 It’s a great place for his development and it gives him time to grow.